 The ophthalmic nerve (CN V: V1) branches into the frontal, nasociliary, and lacrimal nerves.
 The ciliary ganglion is made up of postsynaptic parasympathetic nerve cell bodies associated with the ophthalmic nerve.
 The short ciliary nerves originate from the ciliary ganglion and carry parasympathetic and sympathetic fibers to the iris and ciliary body.
 The long ciliary nerves branch off of the nasociliary nerve and carry postsynaptic sympathetic fibers to the dilator pupillae and afferent fibers from the cornea and iris.
 The sphincter pupillae is parasympathetically-stimulated while the dilator pupillae is sympathetically-stimulated.

 Strabismus surgery is performed on the extraocular muscles and aims to correct the misalignment of the eyes.
-The main types of strabismus surgery are loosening or weakening procedures, tightening or strengthening procedures, and transposition or repositioning procedures.
+The main types of strabismus surgery involve loosening or weakening, tightening or strengthening, and transposition or repositioning.
 Permanent or adjustable sutures may be used.
 Adjustable suture surgery involves the placement of a stitch that can be shortened or lengthened during a short period following the surgery to adjust for proper alignment.
 Loosening procedures include recession or the movement of the insertion of an ocular muscle posteriorly toward its origin, tenotomy, tenectomy, myotomy, and myectomy.
 Tightening procedures include resection in which a distal portion of the ocular muscle is removed before reattachment of the muscle to the eye, advancement of the muscle insertion to a more anterior position, and tucking.

 Extraocular muscle paralysis can occur due to disease or injury and may involve one or multiple muscles.
 Oculomotor nerve palsy affects the majority of the extraocular muscles as well as the sphincter pupillae and the levator palpebrae superioris.
 CN III palsy presents with a "down and out" positioning of the eyeball of the affected side with a fully dilated and non-reactive pupil.
 Abducens nerve palsy affects only the lateral rectus muscle and presents as an inability to abduct the eye on the affected side, with the eye reverting to an adducted position due to the unopposed pull of the medial rectus.